gordwilling/gordwilling.github.io/_posts/2020-03-09-optional-the-missing-manual-part-1.md

 Notice that the new version of `joinWithLastNameOf` accepts a `PopStar`, then returns another function.
 The returned function will receive its `firstName` parameter *implicitly* when `map`  is called.
 You can think of `joinWithLastNameOf` as a function that takes two parameters, but at different times.
 This is called *Partial Application*.
 First, it is primed with the value of a `PopStar` and then at some future point, it will receive the value of `firstName`, at which time it will perform its computation.
 In Functional Programming, Partial Application is analogous to Dependency Injection, but with a lot less syntactic ceremony.

 ## Stay Tuned
-There is a lot more to talk about with Optionals... in a future post.
+The discussion continues in [part 2][part2] of this series.
 For now, the takeaway is: Avoid using `isPresent` and `get` .
 Once you have an `Optional` in your hands, work inside it by passing in functions and letting the `Optional` type handle the `null` checking for you.
 And if you feel lambdas are making the code confusing, refactor them into named functions.
 Think about the structure of those functions and try to leverage the implicit parameter passing that happens when `map` is used.

 Happy clean coding!

+[part2]: {% link _posts/2020-03-15-optional-the-missing-manual-part-2.md %}